Answer: Yes and... No

 Several large birds are considered as mating for life.
 Among them are: swans, geese, eagles, and some owls.

-Whether a bird mates for a single brood or 40 years, our job is to provide the best environment for them to be successful at what they're attempting to do - raising more birds for us to enjoy.
+Whether a bird mates for a single brood or 40 years, our job is to provide the best environment for them to be successful at what they're attempting to do - raising more birds that we get to enjoy.

 You might also like: